la-test/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 ## Checklist
 _Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
+You can also fill these out after creating the PR._

-If you're unsure about any of them, don't hesitate to ask.
-We're here to help!
-This is simply a reminder of what we are going to look for before merging your changes._
+_If you're unsure, don't hesitate to ask for help in a comment.
+This is simply a reminder of what reviewers are going to look._

 - [ ] Title of the PR is meaningful
 - [ ] Description refers to an issue discussing the matter